swrangsar/openpgp_backup/README.md

 # Donate and affiliate links or referrals

-Read or write on Publish0x.com https://www.publish0x.com?a=MvbmOXJneY
+Read or write about crypto and DeFi on Publish0x.com https://www.publish0x.com?a=MvbmOXJneY

 Join binance.com https://accounts.binance.me/en/register?ref=169210818